ryersondmp/sa11y-website/src/pages/wordpress.md

 ### My videos have closed captions, although I still get a warning?
 If your video has accurate closed captions, please ignore this warning.
 Sa11y is not able to validate or confirm if videos have accurate captions.

+## Feedback
+Please [report bugs or leave feedback](https://forms.gle/sjzK9XykETaoqZv99) to improve Sa11y.
+If you have a GitHub account, you can submit your [issue on GitHub.](https://github.com/ryersondmp/sa11y/issues)